champa720/basecamp/mkdocs/v2/docs/Reflections/2020/2020-10-04-INTE-5100-radical-design.md

     title: "The Surprising Habits of Original Thinkers]"
     URL: https://www.ted.com/talks/adam_grant_the_surprising_habits_of_original_thinkers
 ---

+??? quote "Assignment"
+    Having watched the two TED talks from Module 7 related to taking chances with your solution designs, let's discuss how/if you plan to get radical.
+What design strategies might you implement in order to surprise learners and lead to deeper engagement?

+    In responding to this discussion, you might consider sharing:
+      - Theoretical strategies that push boundaries
+      - Innovative resources and tools
+      - Daring ideas (thinking BIG can seem sexy on the surface, but can also get us in over our heads.
+Share any big design ideas so that others can offer perspective and help keep us grounded).

 After watching both Ted talks, I think CAEPA-ABLE Ambassador Leaders, my current design project, fits into Radical Design.
 I was thinking while watching [The Unexpected Benefits of Celebrating Failures](https://www.ted.com/talks/astro_teller_the_unexpected_benefit_of_celebrating_failure) that the project definitely is not a moon-shot; however, it is reaching for the stratosphere - it is ambitious.
 The project has the potential to reach adult educators state-wide and as people talk, if successful, the project could be adopted into other states.